Kevin01the1novator/computing_network_sim/README.md

 ## Project Structure
 The project consists of the following MATLAB files:

-- `mainOSPF.m`: The main script that orchestrates the entire simulation, calling various functions to simulate network behavior, perform computations, and visualize results.
+- `main.m`: The main script that orchestrates the entire simulation, calling various functions to simulate network behavior, perform computations, and visualize results.
 - `dijkstra.m`: Function to compute the shortest path between nodes using the Dijkstra algorithm.
 - `adjustTimers.m`: Function that adjusts the OSPF Hello, Dead, and SPF Holdtime timers based on real-time traffic conditions and topology change rate.
 - `recomputePartial.m`: Function that handles partial forwarding table re-computation for only the affected nodes.